quantify-os/quantify-scheduler/docs/compilation_backends.rst

 Using a compilation backend
 ===========================

 In order to execute a :class:`~.Schedule` on physical hardware or a simulator one needs to compile the schedule.
 This is done using a :class:`~.backends.graph_compilation.CompilationBackend`.
-The :meth::`~.backends.graph_compilation.CompilationBackend.compile` method requires both the :class:`~.Schedule` to compile and a configuration describing the information required to perform the compilation.
+The :meth:`~.backends.graph_compilation.CompilationBackend.compile` method requires both the :class:`~.Schedule` to compile and a configuration describing the information required to perform the compilation.

+Because the information required to